yuzaiyang123/MV-Reid/README.md

 The scale of Multi-view-Market1501, Multi-view-duke and  Multi-view-Occluded-duke  as shown:

+** The data scale of the Multi-duke in the manuscript is wrong.
+At present, the manuscript is under review, so we cannot update the Table 1 in the manuscript.
+We firstly modify the error content in the table in github, and then we will update the Table 1 in the manuscript.**

 | Dataset          |              | #ID   | #3D model | #Multi-view image |
 | ---------------- | ------------ | ----- | --------- | ----------------- |
 | MV-Market-1501   | Training     | 751   | 129,36    | 155,232           |